vitar/3sf/src/SDLC-Framework/100-theory/121-sdlc-stages-maturity.md

 Each stage’s maturity score feeds into a *delivery health profile* that highlights which capabilities enable or block overall system flow.

+## When Maturity Plateaus

+Some stages evolve faster than others — for example, Build may reach high autonomy while Shape or Run remains reactive.<br/>
+Such asymmetry often indicates systemic bottlenecks, not team incompetence.<br/>
+3SF views these plateaus as signals to inspect **interfaces between stages** — where ownership, feedback, or governance may still operate transactionally.

 ## Summary

 - SDLC Stages Maturity connects **delivery quality** with **relationship growth**.